 Image Credit: Asja Caspari

-Anthony Lazaro also known professionally as Lazer Owl has released his album Set Fire to the Night via Lazaro Records, which is filled with bass lines that are hard to miss.
+Anthony Lazaro, also known professionally as Lazer Owl, has released his album Set Fire to the Night via Lazaro Records.
 The album features fast-paced dance songs that fade into more mellow and laid back tunes.
-Also strategically placed is the noteworthy song ‘Treason’, which ends off the album on a somber yet lyrically divine darker note that shows Lazaro’s ability to shift his sound where he deems fit.
+Also strategically placed is the noteworthy song ‘Treason’, which ends off the album on a sombre yet lyrically divine darker note that shows Lazaro’s ability to shift his sound where he deems fit.

 We find out more about the Lazer Owl moniker in this exclusive.

 You have released three albums this year under your moniker, with Set Fire to the Night being your third.
 How did you manage to juggle all of this along with your other releases?